 Adding to the immersion, the game will feature no on-screen HUDforcing you to inhibit your attentionwhile using your inventory items to gather information.
 The developers even go so far as to introduce a depth-of-field effectmaking it impossible to see the Alien's location and what is in front of you at the same time.Alien: Isolationalso features a crafting system allowingthe player to create weapons and tools to defend themselves.
 The items used for craftingappear in randomized locations throughout the levels, forcing players to explore in orderto find them on each playthroughinstead of memorizing their locations.

-Please Note: Box art is not final.
+Please Note: Box art may varies from actual product.